Macrometacorp/macrometa-graph-example/README.md

 ### Initial Setup

+In this paragraph, we will explain how to clone this repository and set up environment variables.

 1. Open a terminal window and run the command below to clone this repository.
 You can do:

 ```